abdoubouam/spreadobjects/README.md

 Download "Spread.py", then go to Blender's file menu > user preferences > addons > install Select the file you have downloaded, install and enable it

-To use it, simply select the objects, open the search menu (by pressing F3 or Space, depending on your settings) and search for "spread objects" and select it.
+# How to use
+From the Object menu select "Spread Objects" or "Spread Objects (keyframed)".
+The first only spreads the objects, and the latter adds initial position and final position keyframes for animation